 What is Cloud Storage?

-Cloud storage, or online storage, simply means a file storage space remote from your device, i.e. the files you save are not physically kept on the device you save them from.
+Cloud storage, or online storage, simply means a file storage space remote from your device, i.e. the files you save are not physically kept on the device you save them from, such as an internal or external hard drive.
 Cloud storage services are typically banks of huge servers that allow the transfer and storage of huge amounts of data, often spread across multiple machines and locations.

 Because your files are not stored remotely, they can be accessed by you from multiple devices or locations without having to copy files from device to device, as long as you have the software needed to access your storage.
 In many cases, you don’t even need that, just access to an Internet browser.

 If you have a Google account, you already have access to 15GB of free storage space.
 This 15GB is divided between Drive, Gmail and Google Photos (for hi-res photos – you get unlimited storage for photos of less than 16MP), so you might not have the whole 15GB available for additional documents, images, etc.

 Google drive syncs perfectly with an Android phone, but can also be accessed through iOS apps, or on a computer (either through a small bit of file management software, or through your browser).

 Google occasionally allows you to add an additional 2GB of free space for completing certain account tasks.
 If you want to upgrade by more than that, you can choose one of the paid plans, which offer 100, 200, 1TB, 10TB and 20TB, for between £1.59 and £159.99 a month

 Previously known as SkyDrive, OneDrive is Microsoft’s free cloud storage option, available to anyone (not just those using Windows).
 You will need to have a Hotmail or Live mail email account to take advantage of the free 5GB, but as these are also free to set up, it is worth doing just to get access to the storage offer.